a2wagner/mensa_parser/README.md

 `0 11 * * 1 /path/to/mensa_alarm.sh (dish)`

 The dish argument is optional.
-Make sure both the shell script and the Python script are executable.
+Make sure both the shell script and the Python script are executable and your cron job daemon is activated (systemctl status/enable cronie).